-This week, I am going to write a series of tutorials on how to recycle/refashion an outgrown jeans dress and sewn it into 4-piece kid’s clothing + accessories.
+This week, I am going to write a series of tutorials on how to refashion old clothes.
+I have converted an outgrown jeans dress and sewn it into 4-piece kid’s clothing + accessories.

 Recycle Denim Dress Into:

 At first, the unbuttoned top is still kinda tight for her to get her upper arm to move freely, especially when she needs to lean forward to get something in front.
 I decided to take out the sleeves and make the top into a vest, this will free her upper arm movement from being restricted by the tight sleeves.
 The collar is another problem, so I took that off as well.

 The skirt is big enough for my daughter to wear since it was from a drop waist construction.
 The drop-waist line now becomes her waistline.